acadTags/Rare-disease-identification/README.md

     <img src="https://github.com/acadTags/Rare-disease-identification/blob/main/Graph%20representation.PNG" width=100% title="Ontology matching and entity linking for rare disease identification">
 </p>

+# Update:
+(4 May 2021) The annotation of rare disease mentions created from this research will be released soon.

 # Acknowledgement
 Acknowledgement to the icons used:
 * MIMIC icon from https://mimic.physionet.org/